 The Ecumenical Council of Nicaea (325 AD) recognized the equality of the four episcopates and patriarchates of the Christian world: Rome (Italy), Alexandria (Egypt), Jerusalem (Palestine) and Antiochia (Turkey).

-In 375 AD the bishop of Rome Damasus I (366-384 AD) again ruled for the primacy of the bishop of Rome, based on the same ambiguous argument in the Gospel of Matthew (16:18), elevating the episcopate of Rome to the rank of apostolic see.
+In 375 A.D., the bishop of Rome, Damasus I (366-384 A.D.) again pronounced himself in favor of the primacy of the bishop of Rome, on the basis of the same ambiguous argument in the Gospel of Matthew (16:18), elevating, of his own accord, the episcopate of Rome to the rank of Apostolic See.

-In 383 AD there was the dismemberment of the Roman Empire into 2 parts: the western part (with the capital in Rome) and the eastern part (with the capital in Constantinople).
+In 383 A.D., the Roman Empire was dismembered into 2 parts: the western part (with the capital in Rome) and the eastern part (with the capital in Constantinople).
 The title of Apostolic See for the bishop of Rome was immediately recognized by the emperor of the western part of the empire (Theodosius, 383-395).
-The Bishop of Rome (Siricius, 384-399) accordingly issued the Decretalia constituta, by which he established the primacy of the bishops of Rome.
+The Bishop of Rome (Siricius, 384-399) consequently issued the Decretalia constituta, by which he founded the primacy of the bishops of Rome.

 In 451, Pope Leo I protested against the decision of the Ecumenical Council of Chalcedon, to which the bishops of Rome and Constantinople were equally entitled in religious matters.
 After this date, the struggle for power and for the division of spheres of influence and primacy in the Christian world began between the 2 heads of the Western (Rome) and Eastern (Constantinople) churches, a struggle that continues to this day.

-Pope Symmachus (498-514) decreed by Ordinance Constitutum silvestri that holders of the Apostolic See of Rome could not be tried and condemned by ordinary people.
+Pope Symmachus (498-514) decreed by the Ordinance Constitutum silvestri that the holders of the Apostolic See of Rome could not be judged and condemned by ordinary people.

-Pope Gregory I (590-604) extended the influence of the episcopate of Rome to political affairs, first in Italy and then throughout the world, further deepening the discrepancy and misunderstanding between the Western and Eastern churches.
+Pope Gregory I (590-604) extended the influence of the episcopate of Rome to the sphere of political affairs, first in Italy, then throughout the world, further deepening the discrepancy and misunderstandings between the churches of the West and the East.
+At the Council of Whitby (England, 664) Rome again repeated the claim of its supremacy over Constantinople.

-At the Ecumenical Council of Constantinople in 680, the claim of papal primacy was refuted, with a large proportion of the participants declaring themselves for the equality of all bishops and patriarchs.
+At the Ecumenical Council of Constantinople in 680, the claim to papal primacy was contested, with a large part of the participants declaring themselves in favor of the equality of all bishops and patriarchs.

-In the 10th-11th centuries the Christianization of the majority of the Russian population took place.
+In the 10th and 11th centuries the majority of the Russian population was Christianized.
 The Russian Church immediately subordinated itself to the Orthodox Patriarchate of Constantinople.

 Pope Leo IX (1049-1054) and Patriarch Michael Cerularius of Constantinople (1004-1058) completed the definitive rupture between the two churches in 1054, following irreconcilable disagreements (struggle for supremacy in the Christian world, theological differences, etc.).
 This split has gone down in history as the Great Schism.